RADnovogene/Porechop/README.md

   --scoring_scheme SCORING_SCHEME
-                                 Comma-delimited string of alignment scores: match, mismatch, gap open, gap extend (default: 3,-6,-5,-2)
+                                 Comma-delimited string of alignment scores: match, mismatch, gap open, gap extend (default: 3,-6,-5,-2) --adapter_names ADAPTER_NAMES  Specify multi adapters from adapter.py to trim (if not set, align reads to all known adapter sets)

 End adapter settings:
   Control the trimming of adapters from read ends